mz2212/discord-reddit-helper/README.md

 It can convert "r/" style shortlinks put in Discord chat to full Reddit links.
 It can also generate a sentence based on what a Redditor says and some markov chain based magic.

-It will soon be able to generate a sentence based on what a subreddit says, but I'm still working on the logic for that one.
+It will soon be able to generate a sentence based on what a subreddit says, ~~but I'm still working on the logic for that one.~~ but I can't figure how to get it working without a crash.